-What Is a Felony of the Third Degree?
+What is a Felony of the Third Degree?

-- Imprisonment for up to seven years
+- Up to seven years of imprisonment

 - Fines of up to $15,000

-What Crimes are Third-degree Felonies?
+What Crimes are Third-Degree Felonies?

 - Promoting prostitution of a minor